ryantd42/NY-Legislative-Git/2023/S6820B-2023/bill.md

  AGE IDENTIFYING ALL INGREDIENTS AND LABELING FOR MAJOR FOOD ALLERGENS IN SUCH  FORM  AND MANNER AS REQUIRED PURSUANT TO THE FEDERAL FOOD ALLERGEN LABELING AND CONSUMER PROTECTION ACT OF 2004, AS AMENDED.
   § 2.
+The agriculture and markets  law  is  amended  by  adding  a  new section 199-g to read as follows:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD11261-03-4
+ S. 6820--A  2

+  §  199-G.  ALLERGEN LABELING FOR PREPACKAGED FOODS.
+1. AS USED IN THIS SECTION, THE FOLLOWING TERMS SHALL HAVE THE FOLLOWING MEANINGS:
+  (A)  "PREPACKAGED  FOOD"  MEANS  FOOD THAT IS PREPARED, PREPACKED, AND OFFERED OR SOLD TO CUSTOMERS ON THE SAME  PREMISES.
+PREPACKAGED  FOOD DOES  NOT  INCLUDE  FOOD THAT IS NOT IN PACKAGING OR IS PACKAGED AFTER A CUSTOMER HAS ORDERED.
+  (B) "FOOD ESTABLISHMENT" MEANS ANY PLACE WHERE FOOD  IS  PREPARED  AND INTENDED  FOR  CONSUMPTION,  INCLUDING RETAIL FOOD STORES, AS DEFINED IN SECTION FIVE HUNDRED OF THIS CHAPTER.
+  (C) "MAJOR FOOD ALLERGEN" SHALL HAVE THE SAME MEANING AS SUCH TERM  IS DEFINED IN 21 U.S.C.
+321.
+  2. EVERY  FOOD  ESTABLISHMENT SHALL LABEL ALL PREPACKAGED FOOD WITH A WRITTEN NOTIFICATION ON THE PACKAGE OR ON A LABEL ATTACHED TO THE  PACK- AGE IDENTIFYING ALL INGREDIENTS AND LABELING FOR MAJOR FOOD ALLERGENS IN SUCH  FORM  AND MANNER AS REQUIRED PURSUANT TO THE FEDERAL FOOD ALLERGEN LABELING AND CONSUMER PROTECTION ACT OF 2004, AS AMENDED.
+  § 3.
 This act shall take effect on the ninetieth day  after  it  shall have become a law.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11261-01-3